 In reality, when you run a container with

 docker, you’re actually running it through the Docker daemon, containerd, and then runc.

 Dockershim: Docker in Kubernetes

-To allow it to run containers using Docker, Kubernetes includes a component called dockershim.
-This component allows Kubernetes to support Docker.
+Kubernetes includes a component called dockershim, which allows it to support Docker.

 What is a shim?

 In the real world (!), a shim is:

 a washer or thin strip of material used to align parts, make them fit, or reduce wear.